-Cheap Flights to Hat Yai with Thai Airways from
+Cheap Flights to Hat Yai with Thai Airways

 Traveling to Hat Yai

 South Thailand’s main urban hub, vibrant multi-ethnic Hat Yai is prime shopping territory and travellers arrive in their droves to splurge at its malls and markets.
 Fuelling the purchase-laden crowds are stellar street food vendors who dish out some of the tastiest eats in the country.
 At night, the city’s much-vaunted clubs and bars heave with revelers.

 Catch Songthaews (converted pick-up trucks that function as buses) cruising along the Phetkasem highway.
 Tuk-tuks, taxis and motorbike taxis are extremely common and are significantly cheaper than they are in bigger tourist centres such as Bangkok or Chiang Mai.
 English is less widely spoken here so it’s worth having your destination written in Thai to show drivers.

 If you’ve come to shop, Hat Yai is the right place.
 This commercial hub of the south attracts shoppers on the hunt for branded goods, designer knock-offs and electronic gadgets.
 For a modern shopping experience, try the Central Department Store or Lee Garden Plaza.
 For something more traditional, head for the Klong Hae Floating Market.
 Vendors here pile goods onto boats and compete for the attention of shoppers who stroll along the canal.